Skip Navigation Back to Top

 Welcome to the ThinkTANK

-To replicate the industry atmosphere, Curry College renovated space in the Kennedy Academic Building in to mirror a “ThinkTANK” design studio.
+To replicate the industry atmosphere, Curry College has created a “ThinkTANK” design studio in the Kennedy Academic Building.
 In this space, students brainstorm, conceptualize, and develop dynamic systems that facilitate meaningful, consumer-based interactions.
 Students now have access to a digital photography studio, large format printers, and industry-standard Wacom tablets.

 Explore the ThinkTank